AndreasG11/MAE224/Wind-Turbine-Design-and-Final-Report-Guidelines.md

 ### Design Process
 - Images and specifications (don't go overboard with the dimensions you give us).
-- Calculation of the swept area--measured using CAD, a DSLR camera, or otherwise
+- Calculation of the swept area--measured using CAD, a camera, or otherwise
 - Why you chose this particular design.
 - Explain the fluid mechanics of your design.
 - What changed and why between your two rotor designs?